Build-Week-Donor-Management/BE/README.md

 # BE
+(This reads better if you read it in Visual Studoio Code applicaiton)

 Here are the routes and their descriptions

 And then again the routes that require a req.body, it shows them with the body